 Fast forward a few more years.
 I was approaching 40 and over the course of one year, I got divorced and left my full-time job – two very life altering challenges that could send some people down a depressing, self-pitying path.
 What did the future hold?
 What was I going to do next?
 How do I start over?
 During these years I also found another passion – yoga.
 I had practiced yoga many years back with my first pregnancy and dabbled in and out of it throughout the years but it wasn’t until my separation that I found peace in the practice of yoga.
 I still trained hard at the gym when I wanted a good sweat and needed to work off my aggression (and there was plenty of it) but I found that I craved more of that feeling of peace and calmness that I would feel the moment I would begin my yoga practice.
 The more I practiced yoga, the better my spirit felt.
 I was beginning to feel emotionally satisfied.
 I was learning to make myself happy.
 And it didn’t hurt that I was enjoying the positive physical changes yoga was having on my body.
 Like everything else leading up to this point, when I feel something so strongly, I feel inclined to share it with others.
 So I had an important decision to make.
 Was I going to go and look for another job in the corporate world or was it time for me to pursue my passion?
 I decided that I was going to take these challenges and use them to make me become the person I have always wanted to be.
 I gave myself a goal that I wanted to make a business out of my passion by the time I was 40.

-So here I am – Lisa Pisano, a lifestyle coach – a certified personal trainer, nutrition and wellness specialist and certified yoga instructor.
+So here I am – Lisa Pisano, a lifestyle coach – a certified personal trainer, nutrition and wellness specialist and certified yoga and barre instructor.
 I am doing what I love.
 I practice what I preach.
 I live a healthy and active lifestyle and I am that example I want to be for my children.
 I wanted to see a change in my life and I have made that happen.
 My goal is to now help others see that change in their lives.
 If I can make a difference in just one person’s life – a real change, a positive change that will affect the rest of their life – then I have succeeded in my goal.
 There is absolutely, positively no doubt in my mind that everything in life happens for a reason.